microsoft/vs-tools-for-ai/docs/prepare-localmachine.md

 > [!NOTE]
 >
 > 1. On Windows, it is preferred to install the Python launcher for yourself only.
-> 2. Administrative permission may be required to install Python packages via pip, depending on the target installation directory.
-E.g. "/usr/local/lib/python3.x/dist-packages".
+> 2. If your Python distribution is installed in the system directory (e.g. the one shipped with Visual Studio 2017), administrative permission is required to install Python packages with pip.

 ![install Python on Windows](./media/prepare-local-machine/install_python_win.png)